-The Company continues the process of exiting Ethiopia and has completed all work commitments.
+The Company has exited Ethiopia and has completed all work commitments.

 EQUITY INVESTMENTS IN ASSOCIATES

 The Company holds equity participations in three oil and gas companies, which provides exposure to several high-impact exploration drilling prospects in South Africa, Namibia, and Guyana.